osmsnbey/icp-rhel-install/README.md

 # ICP-ee bash install for RHEL

-This scripts are based on this recipe [ICP on RHEL]
+This scripts are based on this recipe [ICP on RHEL] also my colleque Nik has provided scripts for ICP community edition: [NIK-ICP-CE].

 A series of scripts to automate the installation of IBM Cloud Private-ee 2.1.0.3 on RHEL 7.5.